mrxk/vim-jira/README.markdown

 ## Example mapping

 This plugin does not map any keys outside of its own buffers.
-I use the following mapping in my .Vimrc:
+I use the following mapping in my .vimrc:

     nnoremap <silent> <leader>ji :JiraIssue<cr>
     nnoremap <silent> <leader>js :JiraSearch<cr>